Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 ## Learning Goals

 * Demonstrate how to pass a function as an argument
-* Describe how to use the key parameter in the `sorted` function to sort a list of dictionaries by a specific key
+* Describe how to use the `key` parameter of the `sorted` function to sort a list of dictionaries by a specific key
-* Describe how to use the key parameter in the `min` function to find the minimum in a list of dictionaries by a specific key
+* Describe how to use the `key` parameter of the `min` function to find the minimum in a list of dictionaries by a specific key

 ## Introduction

 Imagine we have a list of movie titles we'd like to sort alphabetically.
 Python provides a couple convenient functions for this task.
 The [`sort`](https://docs.python.org/3/howto/sorting.html#sorting-basics) method can be called on a list and sorts the list in place.
 The `sorted` function takes a list as a parameter and returns the sorted list.

 But what if we have a list of dictionaries representing movies that we want to sort by title, or perhaps by rating.
-Or perhaps we want to find the most recent movie or oldest movie in a list.
+Maybe we want to find the most recent movie in a list, or perhaps the oldest.

-Python provides the `key` parameter for `min`, `max`, and `sorted` functions, just to name a few.
-The `key` parameters takes a function that provides the key to use to indicate which attribute to use for finding the minimum, finding the maximum, or to sort.
+There are several functions in Python, including the `min`, `max`, and `sorted` functions, that accept a `key` parameter.
+This `key` parameter takes a function that will be called on each item in the list to retrieve a special value, called a comparison key, for that item.
+The comparison keys will then be used to find the minimum, find the maximum, or to sort.

 ## Movie Example